-- Director of Undergraduate Studies: Prof Bettina Varwig (Emmanuel) dugs@mus.cam.ac.uk The Director of Undergraduate Studies oversees the Tripos, provides a link between the Faculty and Directors of Studies, and deals with teaching-related matters and queries from students. - Undergraduate Administrator: Juliet Margerison undergraduate@mus.cam.ac.uk The Undergraduate Administrator provides administrative support to Tripos staff and students, particularly in relation to teaching and examinations. - Administration Assistant: Ellie Rugg-Gunn admin@mus.cam.ac.uk The Administration Assistant deals with general enquiries including on-the-day practice-room bookings and the teaching timetable. - Custodians: Darren Douglas, Jacob Guyver, Ian Rock custodians@mus.cam.ac.uk At least one of the three Custodians will be on site when the building is open with responsibility for the safe operation of the Faculty and West Road Concert Hall.
-Their office is located on the ground floor of the Old House.
+- Director of Undergraduate Studies: Prof. Sam Barrett (MT)/ Dr Peter Harrison (LT/ET) dugs@mus.cam.ac.uk - The Director of Undergraduate Studies oversees the Tripos, provides a link between the Faculty and Directors of Studies, and deals with teaching-related matters and queries from students. - Undergraduate Administrator: Agnes Ho undergraduate@mus.cam.ac.uk The Undergraduate Administrator provides administrative support to Tripos staff and students, particularly in relation to teaching and examinations. - Administrator: Scheduling coordinator: Ellie Rugg-Gunn admin@mus.cam.ac.uk The Administrator: Scheduling coordinator deals with general enquiries including on-the-day practice-room bookings and the teaching timetable. - Custodians: Darren Douglas, Jacob Guyver, Ian Rock custodians@mus.cam.ac.uk At least one of the three Custodians will be on site when the building is open with responsibility for the safe operation of the Faculty and West Road Concert Hall.
 The Custodians can give you access to booked rooms and hired instruments; they are also your first point of contact for any Health and Safety (including first aid) and building-related matters. - Staff directory: